Preparing to Prevent Falls

 - Involvement: All employees, including managers and supervisors, participate in making the program succeed.

 - Hazard identification: All employees are trained to identify hazards, and there are procedures for conducting hazard inspections and reporting hazards.

-- Accident investigation: Managers and supervisors promptly investigate all accidents and near misses and then determine how to eliminate their causes.
+- Accident investigation: Competent persons promptly investigate all accidents and near misses and then determine how to eliminate their causes.